shreya031031/read-me/README.md

 Notice: only the controller has a snippet (new endpoint signature).
 Service and repository describe changes in bullets without snippets — that's the right balance.

-**5. End the prompt with:** "Generate technical notes based on the current ch
+**5. End the prompt with:** "Generate technical notes based on the current chat context."